ropensci/GSODR/README.md

 quality, stations with too many missing observations are omitted.
 All units are converted to metric, e.g., inches to millimetres and Fahrenheit to Celsius.
-Output is saved as a Comma Separated Value (CSV) file or ESRI format shapefile summarizing each year by station, which includes vapor pressure and relative humidity variables calculated from existing data in GSOD.
+Output is saved as a Comma Separated Value (CSV) file or a spatial file in a GeoPackage file format summarizing each year by station, which includes vapour pressure and relative humidity variables calculated from existing data in GSOD.

 This package was largely based on Tomislav Hengl's work in "[A Practical Guide to Geostatistical